FK Lovćen in European competitions

 For the first time in the history, Football Club Lovćen Cetinje gained a participation in the European competitions after the season 2013/14.
 As a Montenegrin Cup winner and the runner-up in the Montenegrin First League, Lovćen debuted in Europa League 2014/15.
+The club's home ground is at Stadion Obilica Poljana.

 Appearances

 During their first season in Europe, Lovćen played in the first qualifying leg of Europa League 2014/15.
 Their first opponent was Željezničar Sarajevo from Bosnia and Herzegovina.
 After the draw in the first match in Sarajevo (0:0), Lovćen lost the second game in Petrovac (0:1).